serpel/Opengradebook/README.md

 * Amazon cloud
 * Azure
 * Digital Ocean

-All this sites offer a VPS Server with Linux.
+*All this sites offer a VPS Server with Linux.*

 ### Requirements
 * Ubuntu 14.04 LTS

 ### Minimun requirements specs
 * 1 Core & 512 RAM

-This may vary depending on the number of users.i
+*This may vary depending on the number of users.*

 ### Installation